 If both of your parents have died, you’re considered an independent student.
 This means your information — not your parent’s — is evaluated, including your income, assets and expenses.
 Step Three of the FAFSA will ask: “At any time since you turned age 13, were both your parents deceased, were you in foster care or were you a dependent or ward of the court?”
 Checking “yes” next to this question will allow you to skip Step Four, which asks about your parents’ information.

 You may be asked to submit a death certificate for your parents, especially if your parent passed away after previously being included in your FAFSA documentation.
 Some schools may still request W2s or other financial information from your parents if they recently became deceased but will not consider that income on your application.
 Talk to the admissions office for your school to determine what is needed.

 What to do if your parent died after filling out the FAFSA

 If a parent died after you submitted your FAFSA, there are ways to adjust your FAFSA.
 A good first course of action is to call the financial aid office of the school you’re planning to attend and request a form to update your financial aid information.
 Different schools might have different procedures and forms to complete.

-As an independent student, you’ll report only your financial information (unless you’re married, in which case you’ll include your spouse’s information as well).
+As an independent student, you’ll report only your financial information (unless you’re married, which means you’ll include your spouse’s information as well).
 Your financial information is one of the most important factors in determining how much financial aid you’re eligible for, so if you didn’t previously qualify for federal scholarships and grants because of your parent’s income, you might now.

-Does life insurance affect financial aid?
+How life insurance affects financial aid

-If you’re a beneficiary on a parent’s life insurance policy and you receive a payout after their death, that payout typically counts as income to the beneficiary.
+If you’re a beneficiary on a parent’s life insurance policy and receive a payout after their death, that payout typically counts as income to the beneficiary.
 This, in turn, could decrease how much financial aid you’re eligible for.